aaroncheung-me/aaroncheung-me/README.md

 Art came first, code second.
 I'm a self-taught digital artist and musician, which is most of why I care how things look and feel, not just whether they run.
-It's also why one of these repos is a bot that posts my art for me.

-Say hi: me@aaroncheung.me ·
+Say hi: contact@aaroncheung.me ·
 aaroncheung.me ·
 [LinkedIn](https://www.linkedin.com/in/aaron-c-cheung)